 When I stumbled upon Petfinder and saw his face, I immediately started emailing the shelter to get more information.
 About a week later, I found myself driving about 45 minutes to the shelter to meet this handsome guy.

 His Name Was

 So the story was told, this poor little guy was twice-homed, had two previous names, and was labeled in society as a “pit bull”.
 Technically, his label on the cage said:

 The image above on the left is just how I found this guy in his kennel.
 If you look at his eyes, they may creep you out a bit.
 He was timid, which put me on guard.
 It took me 20 minutes before I would even put my finger next to the kennel for him to sniff.
 Another 10-15 minutes more before I asked the folks at the shelter if we could take him outside.

 I’m happy I did.
-He entire disposition changed.
+His entire disposition changed.
 See the picture above on the right?
 Yes, even at a young age, Teddy was proud of his junk and loved belly rubs!

 I was in love!

-I sent my hubs a few pictures via my phone of Teddy.
+hubs ex a few pictures via my phone of Teddy.
 His reply was “Bring him home.”

 However, we weren’t prepared to bring a dog home.
 We didn’t have the necessities on-hand.
 It would take at least another day.